4tul-rawat/Cloud-Migration-Strategy-and-Security-Review/README.md

 ![image](https://github.com/4tul-rawat/Consulting-in-Cloud-Security/assets/130515502/be43520f-6860-47d9-9a33-f1de671a9aed)

-Migration Steps
+**Migration Steps **

-Discovery	Prepare both existing and future system architecture Create a migration inventory based on all the functional and non-functional requirements Design	Prepare a migration strategy for every component followed by a high-level migration plan.
+1. Discovery - Prepare both existing and future system architecture.
+Create a migration inventory based on all the functional and non-functional requirements.
+2. Design - Prepare a migration strategy for every component followed by a high-level migration plan.
-Development	Make a list of step-by-step migration plans and test plans, Automation scripts, and ready-to-deploy applications in CloudFormation, Testing and refinement	Create testing reports and redefine the automation scripts, migration plans and testing plans.
+3. Development - Make a list of step-by-step migration plans and test plans, Automation scripts, and ready-to-deploy applications in CloudFormation.
+4. Testing and refinement - Create testing reports and redefine the automation scripts, migration plans and testing plans.
-Implementation	Deploy all the components in the AWS Cloud.
+5. Implementation - Deploy all the components in the AWS Cloud.

-Issue 1 – Account Authorization
+**Issue 1 – Account Authorization**

 Account Authorization is one of the most critical aspects of security.
 We can use the web service AWS Identity and Access Management (IAM) to securely manage access to AWS resources.
 We will be able to manage permissions that govern which AWS resources users can access from a single location with IAM.

-Recommendation
+**Recommendation**

 Currently, the firm does not have an Identity and Access Management service and every user has the access to run privileged commands on the web server which is very hazardous for the firm.
 We are going to leverage Role-based access control, the principle of least privilege, MFA, and password management policy.

-Roles and Responsibilities
+**Roles and Responsibilities**

 Roster Name - 	Roles - 	Policies
 Chuck -	Founder of the firm - Read Only Access